 Want to learn more about Wix?
 Don’t miss our expert review.

-WordPress is a dynamic website-building tool, but keep in mind that WordPress.com is a bit different from installing WordPress on a standard website host.
+WordPress is a dynamic website builder, but keep in mind that WordPress.com is a bit different from installing WordPress on a standard website host.
 First, for most plans, you’re limited to the templates offered through WordPress.com, and both Free and Personal users must pay to access Premium templates.

 Fortunately, a number of free templates will work for art websites.
 Blask, Orvis, and Cubic are all portfolio-style templates you can use to display and sell artwork.
 All offer blog elements, allowing you to keep customers updated on new projects, gallery displays, and more.